Hidden Greece Colin Murison Small's

 Getting there

-OA from Heathrow, Manchester and Gatwick; easyJet from Luton and Gatwick; Globespan from Glasgow (Wed only).
+OA from Heathrow, Manchester and Gatwick; easyJet from Luton and Gatwick; BA from Heathrow.

 Plus points